AbhipsaKar/CASA0021-Connected-Thru-Mirror/README.md

 7. MMM-RecordPortal
 8. MMM-PlayPortal

-### Installation
+### Installation :
+You can recreate this mirror on your own Rpi using the following steps:
-1. Install MagicMirror2 on Raspberry Pi
+1. Install MagicMirror2 on Raspberry Pi(use tutorial: https://howchoo.com/g/ntcymzbimjv/how-to-install-magic-mirror-on-your-raspberry-pi)
-2.	run npm install mqtt in MagicMirror home folder
+2.	run following command in home folder to install mqtt: cd MagicMirror npm install mqtt
-3. Replace the config, css and modules folder in the MagicMirror
+4. Replace the config, css and modules folder in the MagicMirror folder from this repository.
-4. Unzip the node_modules file in MMM-Buttons, MMM-Carousel2, MMM-TFL-Arrivals-Modified
+5. Unzip the node_modules file in MMM-Buttons, MMM-Carousel2, MMM-TFL-Arrivals-Modified
-5. Edit the config.js file in the config folder
+6. Edit the config.js file in the config folder
     - The naptanID for the MMM-TFL-Arrivals-Modified module can be found in the URLs of the bus stop webpage on TFL e.g. King's Cross Station has a naptanID of 490000129E and can be found within https://tfl.gov.uk/bus/stop/490000129E/kings-cross-station
     - The locationID for the weather and weatherforcast modules can be found in http://bulk.openweathermap.org/sample/city.list.json.gz or within the URLs of the openweathermap websites e.g. London, GB has a location ID of 2643743 and can be found within https://openweathermap.org/city/2643743
     - The apiKey and appid for the weather and weatherforcast modules are the API KEY from your openweathermap account
     - Add your desired calendar url for calendar module
+7. Add the MQTT url, username and password in ~/MagicMirror/modules/MMM-RecordPlayer/node_helper.js
 6. Connect the joystick and push button according to the Fritzing diagram below
 ![image](https://user-images.githubusercontent.com/91946874/162678989-142e8520-79f8-46b2-b3c0-a993aa8688f8.png)